-- I. Financing of Business: The Movement of Funds Through the Economy - A. Public Offerings Versus Private Placements - 1.
-The public (financial) market is an impersonal market in which both individual and institutional investors have the opportunity to acquire securities. - a.
-A public offering takes place in the public market. - b.
-The security-issuing firm does not meet (face-to-face) the actual investors in the securities. - 2.
+- a.
+A public offering is a security offering where all investors have the opportunity to acquire a portion of the securities being sold in the public market. - b.
+The security-issuing firm does not meet the actual investors in the securities face-to-face. - 2.
 In a private placement of securities, only a limited number of investors have the opportunity to purchase a portion of the issue. - a.
 The market for private placements is more personal than its public counterpart. - b.
-The specific details of the issue may actually be developed on a face-to-face basis among the potential investors and the issuer. - 3.
-Private placements and venture capital. - a.
-Private placements can involve issuing both debt and equity, and "venture capitalists" can play an active role in both placements. - b.
-For startup companies or companies in the early stages of business, as well as firms in "turnaround" situations, venture capital is a prime source of funds.
-The venture capital firm will frequently acquire a meaningful dollar state in the startup firm.
+The specific details of the issue may actually be developed on a face-to-face basis among the potential investors and the issuer.

+3. Private placements and venture capital

+- a.
+Private placements can involve issuing both debt and equity, and venture capitalists can play an active role in both placements. - b.
+For start-up companies or companies in the early stages of business, as well as firms in "turnaround" situations, venture capital is a prime source of funds.
+The venture capital firm will frequently acquire a meaningful dollar stake in the start-up firm.

-B. Primary Markets Versus Secondary Markets
+C. Primary Markets Versus Secondary Markets

-- 1. Securities are first offered for sale in a primary market.
-For example, the sale of a new bond issue, preferred stock issue, or common stock issue takes place in the primary market.
+- 1. Securities are first offered for sale in the primary market.
+For example, the sale of a new bond, preferred stock, or common stock issue takes place in the primary market.
 These transactions increase the total stock of financial assets in existence within the economy. - 2.
 Trading in currently existing securities takes place in the secondary market.
 The total stock of financial assets is unaffected by such transactions.

-C. The Money Market Versus the Capital Market
+D. The Money Market Versus the Capital Market

-- 1. The money market consists of the institutions and procedures that provide for transactions in short-term debt instruments, which are generally issued by borrowers who have very high credit ratings. - a.
+- 1. The money market consists of the institutions and procedures that provide for transactions in short-term debt instruments that are generally issued by borrowers who have very high credit ratings. - a.
 "Short-term" means that the securities traded in the money market have maturity periods of not more than one year. - b.
 Equity instruments are not traded in the money market. - c.
 Typical examples of money market instruments are (l) U.S. Treasury bills, (2) federal agency securities, (3) bankers' acceptances, (4) negotiable certificates of deposit, and (5) commercial paper. - 2.
 The capital market consists of the institutions and procedures that provide for transactions in long-term financial instruments.
 This market encompasses those securities that have maturity periods exceeding one year.

-D. Spot Markets Versus Futures Markets
+E. Spot Markets Versus Futures Markets